Here's Why Positive Reinforcement Is The Best Kind Of Dog Training

 Positive reinforcement is a term you often hear when learning about dog training, but what does it actually mean?

-What is positive reinforcement training for dogs?
+What is positive reinforcement dog training?

 According to Willems, the technical definition of "reinforcement" is increasing the likelihood a behavior occurs.
 The "positive" in positive reinforcement simply means "to add something."